Corporate Governance and Risk in 2018

 How to Validate All Aspects of Control & Ensure Corporate Governance

-Venners, we might argue are somewhat of a tonic, having matured into an entity now geared towards validating many aspects of control and enablers of proper governance (stock, cash, payroll, finance, due diligence, safety policies and allergens to name a few).
+Venners, we might argue are somewhat of a tonic, having matured into an entity now geared towards validating many aspects of control and enablers of proper governance (stock, cash, payroll, finance, due diligence).
 Our traditional reporting lines that in the past were much more operational have become as much about auditing risk on all planes.

 Although our stock audit services remain our most popular and arguably what we are best known for; our compliance and consultancy divisions have seen steady increase in demand arising from their propensity to not only turn a business’ losses around, but also to provide a strong return on the investment.